 Some folks also sign up for Health Savings Accounts which have the intent of committing personal funds for the sole purpose of personally paying for health care, thereby taking a tax benefit (in effect, shifting some of the medical expense onto the government).
 (An interesting, perhaps odd, side effect of these accounts, for people with balances still available at the end of the tax year, such consumers tend to use the balance in these accounts to seek additional health care (e.g., eye glasses).

-Our governments also support Medicaid(s) of various forms.
+Federal and state governments also provide Medicaid in various forms.
 From the Social Security Administration's web site – "Medicaid is a jointly funded, Federal-State health insurance program for low-income and needy people.
 It covers children, the aged, blind, and/or disabled and other people who are eligible to receive federally assisted income maintenance payments."
-Eligibility varies by state, but the essence of it is that if an individual is perceived to be eligible for other government-funded supplementary income, they are also eligible for Medicaid.
+Eligibility varies by state, but the essence is that if an individual is perceived to be eligible for other government-funded supplementary income, they are also likely eligible for Medicaid.

 Additionally, from Wikipedia (https://en.wikipedia.org/wiki/Medicaid), "Medicaid in the United States is a social health care program for families and individuals with limited resources.
 The Health Insurance Association of America describes Medicaid as a government insurance program for persons of all ages whose income and resources are insufficient to pay for health care."

 As a few more facts on Medicaid (from In Health Bill's Defeat, Medicaid Comes of Age) :